benchan911/tp/docs/UserGuide.md

 Do note that you need to have an existing name list before you are using this shortcut.
 If you choose to create a new attendance list, the new list will be added to the student list collection.

-The following will show a success example of *using an existing name list to add attendance* .
+The following will show a successful example of *using an existing name list to add attendance* .

     Would you like to import an existing student list?
 If yes, input 'yes'.
 Else, input anything.